 Integration with Smart Cities

-As cities become smarter and more connected, electric vehicles will play a key role in sustainable urban transportation.
-EVs can be integrated with renewable energy systems, smart grids, and public transportation networks to create a more efficient and eco-friendly transportation ecosystem.
+As urban centers become increasingly connected and smart, electric vehicles will be at the very center of clean urban mobility.
+EVs can be integrated with clean energy systems, smart grids, and public transport systems to build a more efficient and clean transport system.

 Tesla: Model 3, Model S, Model Y, and Cybertruck.